zephyrproject-rtos/zephyr/doc/object/object_basic_fibers.rst

 Scheduling Fibers
 *****************

-The fibers in Tiny Mountain are priority-scheduled.
+The fibers in the Zephyr OS are priority-scheduled.
 When several fibers are ready to run, they run in the order of their priority.
 When more than one fiber of the same priority is ready to run, they are ordered by the time that each became runnable.
 Each fiber runs until it is unscheduled by an invoked kernel service or until it terminates.
-Using prioritized fibers, avoiding interrupts, and considering the interrupts worst case arrival rate and cost allows Tiny Mountain to use a simple rate-monotonic analysis techniques with the nanokernel.
+Using prioritized fibers, avoiding interrupts, and considering the interrupts worst case arrival rate and cost allows the kernel to use a simple rate-monotonic analysis techniques with the nanokernel.
 Using this technique an application can meet its deadlines.